MyOwnRobs/myownrobs/publications/latinr2025/latinr2025_tutorial.md

 **Preparation Materials:**

 A setup guide and sample dataset will be provided 1 week before the tutorial to ensure all participants can hit the ground running.

+**Juan Cruz Rodriguez**: PhD in Computer Science with over 10 years of R programming experience, including 5 years in the software industry developing production pipelines and applications.
+Author of the R packages `{chatgpt}` and `{myownrobs}`, specializing in AI-assisted programming workflows and tools that enhance developer productivity in R environments.

+**Luis D. Verde Arregoitia**: PhD in Biology with extensive R programming experience in data analysis, visualization, and statistical modeling.
+Author of "Large Language Model tools for R" a comprehensive guide to AI-assisted programming workflows.
+Specializes in integrating AI tools into research pipelines and teaching practical applications of LLMs for data science and reproducible research.